MohsenBg/picoCTF/picoCTF2019/VaultDoor1.md

 # Vault Door 1

 ## Introduction

-In this post, I'll walk you through my experience solving a picoCTF challenge called "Vault Door 1."
-This challenge involves analyzing Java source code to uncover a hidden password.
-It's a great exercise for beginners interested in reverse engineering and source code analysis, and I'll share the steps I took to crack the code.
+In this post, we tackle the Java-based code challenge called "Vault Door 1."
+Our goal is to reverse engineer the source code to understand how the password is validated and create the correct password to bypass this level.

 ## My Experience
 New Days New Challenge to Solve so  I tried to solve the question, and here it is:

 <hr/>